 This population-based cross-sectional study of middle-aged and elderly men showed that serum levels of low endogenous TT, BT, SHBG, and DHEA-S were related to the metabolic syndrome, lower insulin sensitivity, and higher fasting serum insulin levels.
-TT and SHBG levels were associated with all separate components of the metabolic syndrome, whereas E2 levels were only associated with body fat distribution and triglyceride levels.
-Furthermore, we observed that DHEA-S levels were only significantly associated with waist circumference.
+TT and SHBG levels were associated with all separate components of the metabolic syndrome, whereas E2 levels were associated only with body fat distribution and triglyceride levels.
+Furthermore, we observed that DHEA-S levels were significantly associated only with waist circumference.
 However, the number of risk factors increased significantly with lower circulating DHEA-S levels.
-Adjustment for fasting insulin levels and body composition measurements attenuated the associations between sex hormones and metabolic syndrome, suggesting that apart from a direct effect of endogenous sex hormone levels on the metabolic syndrome and its risk factors, lower sex hormone levels might be particularly associated with insulin levels, insulin sensitivity and obesity, which in turn are strongly related to the metabolic syndrome.
+Adjustment for fasting insulin levels and body composition measurements attenuated the associations between sex hormones and metabolic syndrome, suggesting that apart from a direct effect of endogenous sex hormone levels on the metabolic syndrome and its risk factors, lower sex hormone levels might be particularly associated with insulin levels, insulin sensitivity, and obesity, which in turn are strongly related to the metabolic syndrome.
 The associations could not be explained by age, smoking, alcohol consumption, and physical activity.

 To appreciate these findings, some issues need to be addressed.
 Strengths of the present study include that, to our knowledge, this study is the first study to date to assess the association between circulating sex hormone levels and the presence of the metabolic syndrome in independently living men across a wide age range.
-In this study, blood samples were obtained between 08.00 a.m. and 10.00 a.m. which is necessary to obtain reliable measurements due to the possible daily variation of sex hormones (22).
+In this study, blood samples were obtained between 0800 and 1000 h, which is necessary to obtain reliable measurements because of the possible daily variation of sex hormones (22).

 The interpretability of the results may be restricted by several factors inherent to the cross-sectional design, which limits conclusions regarding within-person change or direction of causality.
-A further concern is that because of within-subject biological variation, the single measurement of both sex hormones and several risk factors will reflect long-term averages less precisely than repeated measurements.
-However, this misclassification is likely to be random and this will in most cases lead to an underestimation of the associations.
+Another concern is that because of within-